reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 // log: 'Hello!'
 ```

 Let's try one more example.
-Middleware often look for a specific action, and then do something when that action is dispatched.
-Middleware also have the ability to run async logic inside.
+Middleware often looks for a specific action, and then does something when that action is dispatched.
+Middleware also has the ability to run async logic inside.
 We can write a middleware that prints something on a delay when it sees a certain action:

 ```js
 const delayedMessageMiddleware = storeAPI => next => action => {